What to expect in divorce court?

 Divorce Court can be scary for everyone except for judges and divorce lawyers.
 We are used to it.
 What to expect in Divorce Court is the scariest part because the unexpected can lead to fear.
 Fear of what?
 Fear of the unknown.
 Sounds obvious but the best way to make the unknown “known” is knowledge.

 We have good news for California husbands and wives who have Divorce Court ahead of them and want to know what to expect or just want more information on the process.
-We write this for those who have divorce cases in Orange County although there are some similarities from one county to another in California.

 What to expect in Divorce Court from yourself?